Anton238/eventify/wiki/architecture/components/Events service.md

 ## Description

 Events service is the major component of the system.
-Responsible for creating, storing, changing Events and provides API for CRUD operations.
+It is responsible for creating, storing, changing Events and provides API for CRUD operations with them.

 ### Component structure
 - API layer: **Events service**